The Office

 Bears.
 Beats.
 Battlestar Galactica.

-Maybe at first glance, the comparison between The Office and the event world seems a bit unusual, but we are all about taking knowledge from a variety of sources (especially funny TV shows).
+Maybe at first glance, the comparison between The Office and the trade show world seems a bit unusual, but we are all about taking knowledge from a variety of sources (especially funny TV and talk shows).
 So through Michael Scott and the rest of the Dunder Mifflin gang, let’s get 9 kernels of truth about trade shows:

 #1 Preparation